16 Awesome Agile Marketing Resources to Train Your Busy Team

 Learn to set up a cross functional marketing team, use sprint planning, run daily standup meetings, and hit both your deadlines and marketing goals every time.

-Part of CoSchedule Academy is our How to Implement Agile Marketing course, where our resident agile marketing expert Ben Sailer will show you how to implement agile workflows from start to finish.
-You’ll be able to start improving your workflow immediately and create better work in less time.
+One featured course is the Agile Marketing Course, where our resident agile marketing expert Ben Sailer will show you how to implement agile workflows from start to finish.
+Whatever your current process is today, you’ll be able to start improving your workflows immediately and create better work in less time.

 The Introduction to Agile Marketing course by AgileSherpas is a self-paced course that will get you up to speed on agile marketing in the matter of 80 minutes.